sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 certain boundaries, into the shape gradient.
 For a detailed description of this setting we refer to the preprint `Blauth, Nonlinear Conjugate Gradient Methods for PDE Constrained Shape Optimization Based on Steklov-Poincaré-Type Metrics <https://arxiv.org/abs/2007.12891>`_.
-Moreover, we note that for the second Lamé parameter :math:`\mu`, CASHOCS implements an idea from `Schulz and Siebenborn, Computational Comparison of Surface Metric for PDE Constrained Shape Optimization
+Moreover, we note that for the second Lamé parameter :math:`\mu`, cashocs implements an idea from `Schulz and Siebenborn, Computational Comparison of Surface Metric for PDE Constrained Shape Optimization
 <https://doi.org/10.1515/cmam-2016-0009>`_: There, it is proposed to compute :math:`\mu`
 as the solution of the Laplace problem